sylefeb/Silice/projects/wolfpga/README.md

 ## How to build

-This projet requires a [VGA DAC](../DIYVGA.md).
+This projet requires a [VGA DAC](../DIYVGA.md) on the MojoV3/de10nano or an ULX3S (HDMI output).
 It was tested on a MojoV3 board, de10nano, ulx3s, and can be simulated with Icarus/Verilator

 ## Textures